BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ApplyTransformationToGeometryFilter.md

 *Filter**.
 The transformation is applied in place, so the input **Geometry** will be modified.

 If the user selects an **Image Geometry** then they will need to select which kind of **Interpolation Method* will be used when transferring the data from the old geometry to the newly transformed geometry.
+If the user selects *any other* kind of geometry then the user should select the "No Interpolation" selection to disable the requirement for a *Cell Attribute Matrix*.

 The linear/Bi-Linear/Tri-Linear Interpolation is adapted from the equations presented in [https://www.cs.purdue.edu/homes/cs530/slides/04.DataStructure.pdf, page 36}](https://www.cs.purdue.edu/homes/cs530/slides/04.DataStructure.pdf)

 ### Caveats

-If the user selects an **unstructured** based geometry, **NO** interpolation will take place as the only changes that take place are the actual coordinates of the vertices.
+- If the user selects an **unstructured** based geometry, **NO** interpolation will take place as the only changes that take place are the actual coordinates of the vertices.

-If the user selects an **Image Geometry** then the user should select one of the *Interpolation* methods and then also select the appropriate *Cell Attribute Matrix*.
+- If the user selects an **Image Geometry** then the user should select one of the *Interpolation* methods and then also select the appropriate *Cell Attribute Matrix*.

 The **Scale** and **Rotation** transformation types will automatically translate the volume to (0, 0, 0), apply the scaling/rotation,